jdjakub/phd-thesis/ch-bl.md

 Conversely, in BootstrapLab, the benefits of the new notation spread across the whole system; the "light cone" *includes* the editor implementation itself.
 If we previously had to squint and parse verbose maths trees in the implementation of the maths rendering, we can now open up the code again and see it rendered in the more readable way that it itself implements!

 In COLA, notational variation appears to be limited to variation in concrete syntax.
 Our uncompromising insistence on *explicit, non-parsed structure* at the core of BootstrapLab, while costly in terms of interface implementation, was precisely in order to be free of such a restriction in the end.
 While one *could* implement a multiline text field with syntax highlighting in BootstrapLab, it is at least crystal-clear that a vast array of other interfaces are possible, unimpeded by any privileging of text strings.

+# Evaluation

+In this section we will evaluate BootstrapLab according to the relevant three Technical Dimensions as well as Olsen's criteria for User Interface Systems.

+It might seem appropriate to also perform an evaluation via the Cognitive Dimensions of Notation.
+However, this would not actually tell us anything interesting, because the novel contribution of this system is not its notation.
+The current interface of BootstrapLab is minimal and unpolished for reasons of expediency.
+The point is *not* that we have come up with a brilliant new notation or UI that will improve programming; the notation is something that each user should fit to him or herself according to subjective preference.
+The important point is that the system *supports* the usage of different notations for different contexts.
+Notations in BootstrapLab should be a free parameter, so it does not make sense to apply Cognitive Dimensions to BootstrapLab *itself*, and it does not provide any value to analyse the placeholder interface in this way.

+## Notational Diversity
+### Are there multiple syntaxes for textual notation?
+No.
+### Does the system make use of GUI elements?
+Yes.
+### Is it possible to view and edit data as tree structures?
+Yes.
+### Does the system allow freeform arrangement and sizing of data items?
+Maybe.

+## Surface / Internal Notations (Explicit Structure)
+### Is structure recovery necessary for non-behavioural "data"?

+### Is structure recovery necessary for behavioural "code"?

+## Self-Sustainability
+### Can you add new items to system namespaces without a restart?
+Yes.
+There is deliberately only one system namespace: the state graph rooted at the top-level registers.
+Some of these names have special functions in the low-level ASM, but otherwise this namespace is free for user additions.
+These can be added manually in the in-system editor or in code by the primitive `store` instruction.

+### Can programs generate programs and execute them?
+Yes.
+Because of Alignment (Force\ \ref{alignment}), low-level instructions that change state are represented as ordinary maps with certain format constraints.
+The instruction set is sufficient for constructing arbitrary graph structures in the state, including programs composed of instructions.
+The same goes for high-level Masp code which is also represented as maps.

+### Are changes persistent enough to encourage indefinite evolution?
+Maybe.
+Part or all of the state graph can be manually persisted via the `export_state()` JavaScript function in the browser console.
+This means that in-system progress can be saved, even though it would be better for the user experience to have this done automatically.
+It is clear that indefinite evolution is *permitted* but not that it is *encouraged*.

+### Can you reprogram low-level infrastructure within the running system?
+Not yet.
+As BootstrapLab currently stands, we have still not paid off the "substrate debt": the in-system editor and Masp interpreter are still mostly running in JavaScript.
+However, this is at least considered an incomplete state and when the porting is finished, the answer will switch to "yes".

+### Can the user interface be arbitrarily changed from within the system?
+Not yet.
+The present graphical state of the system *does* entirely live in a special part of the system state: the `scene` tree.
+Therefore, at any given moment, it is possible to change what the graphics window will display.
+However, there are two limitations:

+1. The range of these changes is constrained to the range of graphical primitives currently understood by the substrate which it passes on to THREE.js.
+Currently these are limited to axis-aligned flat-coloured rectangles and basic text of a uniform size, style, colour, etc.
+2. The behaviour that affects the graphics currently lives in JavaScript.
+This means that, for example, the logic according to which the tree editor renders map entries is inaccessible to in-system code.

 # Future Work
 \tomas{Possibly draw a diagram of what are all the things that have to match?
 Like code-data in substrate, substrate-highLevelLanguage etc.}